-Opinion | Through the fog of war in Ukraine, a clear picture of Russian-made horror emerges
+Opinion | The atrocities inflicted on Ukrainian civilians must not go unanswered

 Mr. Putin’s bombs, missiles and rockets have repeatedly struck residential areas of Kharkiv, Chernihiv, Kyiv and other Ukrainian cities, as everyone has been able to witness on amateur videos far too numerous to dismiss as propaganda — though the Kremlin, of course, is trying.
 A monitoring mission from the United Nations High Commissioner for Human Rights (OHCHR) recorded 227 civilians killed, including 15 under the age of 18, and 525 injured, as of midnight March 1.
 This figure undoubtedly represents an underestimate.
-But to the extent civilian death and injury has been limited, it might be only because many Ukrainians have been taking cover in basements and subway tunnels, hardly a sustainable solution.
+But to the extent civilian deaths and injuries havebeen limited, it might be only because many Ukrainians have been taking cover in basements and subway tunnels, hardly a sustainable solution.

-At least 1 million have fled the country, according to the United Nations, which sees a likely total of 4 million — nearly one tenth of Ukraine’s prewar population.
+At least 1 million have fled the country, according to the United Nations, which sees a likely total of 4 million — nearly one-tenth of Ukraine’s prewar population.
 This of course does not include those displaced within the country.
 Nor does it take account of the looming humanitarian crisis as food, medicine and fuel begin to run out in encircled cities such as Mariupol, whose mayor has already announced that Russian forces have cut off electricity and water.
 In talks on Thursday, Russian and Ukrainian negotiators reportedly reached tentative agreement on creating “humanitarian corridors” for civilians in such cities.
 But the Putin regime has a long record of making and then breaking such war-zone deals.

-Cold statistics cannot express the pain and grief of millions of flesh and blood human beings.
+Cold statistics cannot express the pain and grief of millions of flesh-and-blood human beings.
 Oblivious to that, Mr. Putin emerged on Russian television Thursday, speaking of a “special operation” that is “going according to plan.”
 This was patently untrue, given the evident failure of Russia’s initial airborne attacks on Kyiv and other setbacks inflicted by Ukrainian resistance.
 The kernel of truth is that — as he apparently indicated in a phone call to President Emmanuel Macron of France — his plan is to conquer Ukraine, period.

 Alas, the Russians are making gains in the southern part of the country, along the Black Sea coast, threatening to cut off Ukrainian forces.
 All the more reason for the United States and European allies to speed humanitarian relief to Ukraine’s people and weapons to its military, lest Mr. Putin actually win — and escape the accountability for aggression and atrocity he so richly deserves.